FINRA Rulemaking Process

 Sources of New Rule Proposals: New rule proposals are generated from a number of sources, including, but not limited to:

-FINRA Internal Staff Review and Discussion: Once a possible rule proposal is identified, the FINRA subject matter experts research and develop the proposal and present it to FINRA management for review.
+FINRA Internal Staff Review, Discussion and Economic Impact Assessment: Once a possible rule proposal is identified, the FINRA subject matter experts research and develop the proposal and present it to FINRA management for review.
+In addition, FINRA staff works closely with FINRA's Office of the Chief Economist and other FINRA departments to assess the economic impact of potential rulemakings.
+The assessment helps to ensure that FINRA's rules are better designed to protect the investing public and maintain market integrity while minimizing unnecessary burdens.

 Presentation to FINRA Committees: FINRA staff typically presents the rule proposal (or an idea for a rule proposal) to various FINRA Advisory and District Committees.
 It may also present the proposal to the NAC for review and input.
 The SFAB and the Compliance Advisory Committee review rule proposals before they are submitted to the FINRA Board for approval.